 No. Certificates of Occupancy (CO) are issued at the completion of a new building’s construction.
-New single-family residences are exempt from the requirement.
 New tenants are not issued a CO unless a change of use for the building has been approved by the City.
 New tenants may occupy their tenant spaces upon final approval of their permit inspection(s).
 The building’s Certificate of Occupancy is to be posted in the building.

 Do I need a permit to build a detached storage shed?